 "I wanted something for myself, and I had always promised that I would get my degree."

-Joanne Kleinhans, 60, is a great example of the innate value of education.
+Joanne Kleinhans, who graduated at age 60, is a great example of the innate value of education.
 Earning a college degree has professional value because it is often required for career advancement, and has personal value because it bolsters self-confidence, but education is also valuable because actively learning and thinking critically stimulates the brain.

 For most of Joanne’s life, she was in a supportive role to her husband and her son.
 “After years of putting my ex-husband through school, being a stay-at-home mom, putting my child through school, and always being the cheerleader and ‘office staff’ for my ex-husband’s many career attempts, I was a divorced 58-year-old with no confirmable job experience.
 I wanted something for myself, and I had always promised that I would get my degree.”